29next/developer-docs/docs/apps/app-kit.md

 - **Password** - your password used to access your partner account.

 #### Build
-Creates a new version (zip of the current directory files) to prepare your app to be pushed to 29 Next.
+Creates a new version (zip of the current directory files) to prepare your app to be pushed to Next Commerce.

 #### Push
-Pushes the latest version to 29 Next and to your development stores to review and test your app.
+Pushes the latest version to Next Commerce and to your development stores to review and test your app.